idem-lab/traveltime/paper/paper.html.md

 # Summary

-Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health (@hulland2019travel; @weiss2020global; \ref{fig:fig-tt_healthcare}) and a myriad others [@nelson2019suite].
+Understanding and mapping the time to travel among locations is useful for many activities from urban planning [@zahavi1974traveltime] to public health (@hulland2019travel; @weiss2020global; Figure \ref{fig:tt_healthcare}) and a myriad others [@nelson2019suite].
 Here we present a software package --- `{traveltime}` --- written in and for the language R [@Rref]. `{traveltime}` enables a user to supply a set of geographic point locations and an extent of interest, to then calculate the motorised or walking travel time over that extent.
-The result is a raster of 30 arcsecond resolution (approximately 0.008333 decimal degrees, or just below 1 km$^2$ at the equator) where the value in each cell is the lowest travel time in minutes to any of the supplied point locations over the extent of interest (e.g., travel time from health care facilities  \ref{fig:fig-tt_healthcare} from @weiss2020global).
+The result is a raster of 30 arcsecond resolution (approximately 0.008333 decimal degrees, or just below 1 km$^2$ at the equator) where the value in each cell is the lowest travel time in minutes to any of the supplied point locations over the extent of interest (e.g., travel time from health care facilities in Figure \ref{fig:tt_healthcare} from @weiss2020global).

 The work-flow requires two steps: